Discordi0/Practice/HBT/Machines/Unified.md

 A: tcpdump

+It's just the tool for that.

+Q7: What port do we need to inspect intercepted traffic for?

+A: 389

 It looks like ldap traffic goes to port 389
 ![](../../Img/Pasted%20image%2020250424155244.png)

-Q7: What port do we need to inspect intercepted traffic for?

-A:

 Q8: What port is the MongoDB service running on?

 A:

+So, according to this article (https://www.sprocketsecurity.com/blog/another-log4j-on-the-fire-unifi)

 Q9: What is the default database name for UniFi applications?